CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 Saf-C 909.14 Granting of Renewal Medical Waiver.

-(a) The commissioner shall grant a renewal medical waiver in the event the applicant meets the criteria set forth in Saf-C 909.13.
+(a) The commissioner shall grant a renewal medical waiver in the event that doing so would not jeopardize public safety pursuant to Saf-C 909.13(b).

 (c) A renewal waiver shall be valid for a period of 2 years from the date the renewal waiver is granted, unless otherwise specified by the department upon the recommendation of a medical examiner.